Approximate direct and inverse scattering for the AKNS system

-The absolute error of the recovered potential is presented in Fig. 8.
-Its maximum is $7.9\cdot10^{-5}$.
+The maximum absolute error of the recovered potential resulted in $7.9\cdot10^{-5}$.

 When more data are available the recovery is more accurate.
 As an example we computed the input data at $14\cdot10^{3}$ points $\rho_{k}$ distributed uniformly along the segment $[-130,130]$.
-The absolute error of the recovered potential is shown in Fig. 9.
-Its maximum value resulted in $7.8\cdot10^{-6}$.
+The maximum absolute error of the recovered potential resulted in $7.8\cdot10^{-6}$.

 \textbf{Example 5. }We use the computed scattering data from Example 2 as input data for the inverse scattering problem.
 First we take the values of $\mathbf{a}(\rho_{k})$ and $\mathbf{b}(\rho_{k})$ computed at $4000$ points $\rho_{k}$ distributed uniformly along the segment $[-30,30]$, complemented by the computed discrete scattering data.
-In Figs. 10 and 11 the recovered potentials are presented.
+In Figs. 8 and 9 the recovered potentials are presented.